jianhuizhai/LAMMPS/input/README.md

 lmp_serial -in in.file

-mpirun -np 4 lmp_mpi -in in.file
+mpirun -np 4 ./lmp_mpi -in in.file

-mpirun -np 8 /path/to/lammps/src/lmp_mpi -in in.file